Are you worried about autistic-like behaviours because your child

 My whole understanding of autism has changed!

 ‚My whole understanding of what autism is and the possibility of helping has changed.
-Such a powerful workshop!
-It made me realise that autism doesn’t have to be a label, – that children can be helped and lifted out of their isolation by working with them at their developmental level through interaction and child-led play, rather than trying to get him to do what ‘he’s supposed to do’.
+Such a powerful course!
+It made me realise that autism doesn’t have to be a label, – that children can be helped and lifted out of their isolation by working with them at their developmental level through interaction and child-led play, rather than trying to get her to do what ‘she’s supposed to do.
+It’s helped me to slow down and follow her lead, rather than trying to teach her words or train her to behave in a certain way.
+Now we have fun playing together at her own level, not mine!’Laura, Mother of Molly (age 6) with developmental challenges about the Floortime Introduction course

 ‚All children have the drive to interact socially, which is the essence of being human‘ (Prof. Shanker)